-Daypack Hikes Teach Your Kids To Be Active
+A Day Pack Hikes Teach Kids To Be Active

-Daypack Backpack hiking provides a whole new world beyond the latest video games, but kids need guidance to discover it.
-When you introduce a child to the great outdoors you open their minds, which are already like little sponges, to the wonder and science of Mother Nature.
+Daypack backpack hiking provides a whole new world beyond the latest video games, but kids need guidance to discover it.
+When you introduce a child to the great outdoors you open their minds to the wonder and science of Mother Nature.
 What a gift that is for you to give them!

 There are amazing benefits to hiking together as a family.
 The obvious part is the time spent with your kids.
 As a parent you will also benefit as you observe them laugh, run, breathe fresh air and enjoy something that is good for them.
-They’ll be keeping their bodies in motion and have loads of fun without realizing its exercise.
+Here are ways to keep their bodies in motion and have loads of fun without realizing it’s exercise.

 Kids get excited when their parents are passionate about something.
 Call it a hike or a mission with the promise of a great time.
 They’ll be all in, I promise!
 Let them help you pack the hiking backpacks.
 Grab some healthy snacks and something for a picnic lunch.
 It’s great to bring binoculars if you have them and a magnifying glass to check out plants and bugs up close.

 Kids young and old gravitate towards the science of things…the why and the how.
 Take advantage of all things natural around you to seize a teaching moment or two.
 As a child, they will benefit from learning.
 As a parent, you will enjoy helping them discover things they will remember the rest of their lives.
-The main thing is be happy and free in the great big outdoors.
+The main thing is be happy and free when you put that hiking bag on and set out for the great outdoors.

-The idea behind family hiking is time outdoors.
+Daypack hiking is the idea behind family hiking as time spent together outdoors.
 You can go in shorts and a tank top all summer, in jeans and a sweatshirt enjoying the crisp autumn air or bundled in January to witness beautiful snow capped mountains.
 Fresh air is good for kids and adults any time of the year.
 Great exercise is beneficial to your body, young or older whenever you are in motion.
 It’s a power anti-depressant and very favorable for your lungs.

-I would love to send you some FREE hiking tips for new hikers just starting out and who isn’t quite sure how to begin.
-Please enter your email address at http://www.naturetrailbackpacks.com and start learning how to enjoy Mother Nature by experiencing her yourself and teaching your kids just how beautiful and fun she really is.
+I would love to send you some FREE hiking tips for new hikers just starting out and those who aren’t quite sure how to begin.
+Please enter your email address at Nature Trail Backpacks at the bottom of the page and start learning how to enjoy Mother Nature.
+You’ll enjoy experiencing hiking yourself and teaching your kids just how beautiful and fun a trail adventure really is.